This guide to Amsterdam Centraal train station explains what to look out for when departing and arriving in the city by train.

 (2) However, most of the time, only trains departing within the next 30-45 minutes will be shown on these screens; and that's because there are so many departures per hour.

-(3) Only the final destination and the main calling points are shown on these screens - also note that the Train Numbers for the international trains are NOT shown.
+(3) Only the final destination and the main calling points are shown on these summary screens - also note that the Train Numbers for the international trains are NOT shown.

 (5) The numbers of the spoors (platforms/tracks) which each train will be departing from are shown on these screens as soon as they're added.

-(6) Other (lesser) stations that trains will call at, are only listed on the yellow departure poster sheets, which you can find in the passage ways that lead to the platforms.
+(6) Other (lesser) stations that trains will call at, are listed on the yellow departure poster sheets, which you can find in the passage ways that lead to the platforms.

 You can also find information about subsequent departures on these departure posters, but beware that each train route from the station has a dedicated sheet.